 Wilson of the Beach Boys was likely born with his hearing loss.
 Hearing specialists at the time were unable to confirm if it was congenital or the result of a head trauma that he suffered at a very young age.

 Either way, it left him nearly deaf in his right ear.
-Despite his condition, he helped create some of our favorite ’60s hits and he’s still at it today.
-In 2005 he won a Grammy for his instrumental “Mrs. O’Leary’s Cow”.
-And in 2019, the Beach Boys will be touring in over 17 US cities.
+Despite his condition, he helped create some of our favorite ’60s hits, and he’s still at it today.
+In 2005 he won a Grammy for his instrumental “Mrs. O’Leary’s Cow.”

 Ozzy Osborne of the Black Sabbath holds the Guinness world record for the loudest scream.
 With a volume of over 105 decibels, it’s enough to cause hearing loss with prolonged exposure.
 His concerts were much louder, and he’s developed hearing loss and tinnitus.